DerDemystifier/AnkiIgnoreCase/README.md

 ### How to uninstall?

 >Go to Addons->ignoreCase->Config and change "enabled" with false, then restart Anki.
 That's it!
 You can then delete the addon if you wish by hitting the uninstall button.
+> If you had opted for manual install, then you need to manually uninstalling by retracing the steps.
+Basically, delete the `<script>` tag from your card(s).

 ### Does this work in Anki Version 2.x.xx

->I've tested on Anki Version 2.1.48.
+>I've tested on Anki Version 2.1.48 and Version 2.1.63.
 I would assume it to be working in later versions as well.
 If not, please open a support ticket above, labelled _Issues_.